-Even he is labeled inexperienced, his political success is visible by everybody.
+Even he is labelled inexperienced, his political success is visible by everybody.
 Unlike the other candidates running for president, he stands for change.
 He is not affiliated with the war, with the current malfunctioning administration, and he is young – compared to his political opponents.

 He even has musicians playing in order to attract supporters.

 His weakness is Johnson, but Johnson is under investigation for crimes during the civil wars as recently confirmed by the former chief prosecutor for the former U.N.-backed special court for Sierra Leone, Dr Allen White.

 Johnson accuses Benoni Urey and Donald Trump for instigating the investigation.
 This is good news for Weah.